 Deciding whether to “hire” a professional advisor is strictly dependent on what your goals are and at what level of involvement you wish to be.
 If you are satisfied with your account performance and expenses, then it is a wise choice.

-If you decide to continue with an advisor who is charging you fees for your assets, questions should be asked and answers should be considered.
+If you decide to continue with an advisor who is charging you fees for your assets, questions should be asked, and answers should be considered.

-Value: Is you advisor providing you “real” value for the money?
-There was a time when financial information was difficult to find and understand, now with the access to the internet, that information is always available.
+Value: Is your advisor providing you “real” value for the money?
+There was a time when financial information was difficult to find and understand, now with access to the internet, that information is always available.
 Consider the information you are obtaining from your advisor and is it worth it?
 Could you do it yourself?
 If you reduce your expenses by just 1% a year, think about how much that will be in the future, make sure you are getting your money’s worth.

 Fairness: Suppose you have accumulated funds for retirement by buying and selling assets, now you are entering a time when less volatility is more important.
 Do you still have to pay the advisor now that you have evolved to a buy and hold strategy?
 What recommendations is the advisor making to you at this stage of your life?
-Why would you continue to pay the fee for asset management when there is nothing really left to manage?
+Why would you continue to pay the fee for asset management when there is nothing left to manage?

 Conflict Recommendations: Your advisor suggest you reposition an asset and by doing so it would create a revenue stream to the advisor.
 How do you deal with the conflict of interest?
 How do you know the recommendation is genuine and not an invasion of an intellectual recommendation.
-Where is the lien drawn?
-When does advice actually mean advice?
-How do you really know that a recommendation is in your best interest?
+Where is the line drawn?
+When does advice mean advice?
+How do you know that a recommendation is in your best interest?

 Fear of Changes: With the internet, more and more information becomes available.
 As an example, you can easily find what a low range or a high range of Assets Under Management fees should be.
 What would you say to your advisor to have him/her lower the fees?
-Remember, their costs are not declining but in general fees for managed asset are.
+Remember, their costs are not declining but in general fees for the managed asset are.
 Has your advisor suggested a new fee structure that would benefit you?
-Has the advisor suggested that the fees are now too large and should be lowered?
+Has the advisor indicated that the fees are now too large and should be lowered?

-The important question to ask is this: Are you a fee based advisor or are you a fee only advisor?
-Remember a fee only advisor charges only for their time.
+The important question to ask is this: Are you a fee-based advisor or are you a fee-only advisor?
+Remember a fee-only advisor charges only for their time.